 In the first year of the College's existence, the young women decided it would be most appropriate for them to meet out of class without any regimented schedule to study a woman's peculiar responsibilities.
-The club was established as the Young Women's Training Organization (YWTO).
+The club was established as the Young Women's Training Organization (YWTO) and was renamed Woven beginning with the 2020-2021 school year.
 During the year, numerous subjects are studied at the weekly meetings under the supervision of some female staff member or other qualified person.
 Occasionally, visiting speakers appear to deal with important topics.